astrorafael/tcs-los-chart/README.md

 # tcs-los-chart

-Tool to generate Tactical Combat Series Line Of Sight Charts.
+Tool to generate Tactical Combat Series Line Of Sight Gridline Charts.

+type `chart --help to see options`